 What Is Biscotti?

-Biscotti is an Italian almond biscuit and the word translates to twice-baked.
 Biscotti is also the all-encompassing term for cookies or biscuits in Italian.
 The more correct name for this style of Italian biscuit is Cantucci or Cantuccini.

 Should Biscotti Be Hard?